josephg/braid-kernel/README.md

-# SEPH Stack
+# Braid kernel prototype

 This is a simple prototype / experiment in database design.
-Currently entirely nonfunctional.

-The goal is to have a database with the following properties:
+The goal is to have a small, simple database with the following properties:

 - Simple key/value pairs for records
 - With types defined at the 'directory' level - eg `{"users/*": [User]}`